Floorp-Projects/Floorp/toolkit/components/search/docs/SearchEngineConfiguration.rst

 Overview
 --------

-The configuration is a JSON blob which has a list of keys which are the engine name:
+The configuration is a JSON blob which is object with a `data` property which is an array of engines:

 .. code-block:: js

     {
+      data: [
-      "engine1": {
+        {
-        ...
+          // engine 1 details
         },
-      "engine2": {
+        {
-        ...
+          // engine 2 details
         }
+      ]
     }

 .. note::